querqy/chorus/README.md

 That all folks!
 You've successfully taken two bad queries from the store, assessed them to put a numerical value on the quality of the search, and then improved them using some rules to rewrite the query.
 You then remeasured them, saw the quantiative improvement, and then ran a simulated regression test of those queries (and all your other ones in the real world), and have meaninfully improved search quality, which drives more revenue!

+# How to restart

+To reset your environment, just run:
+> docker-compose down -v

+Note: this will reset the database!

 # Sample Data Details